Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-As you can see now, all 128 values of the `BinContext` array are directly mapped to frequency counter of the symbol in binary context.
-The frequency counter for symbol in binary context will increase by 1 instead by 4, which is why we will not jump over values in the array.
+As you can see now, all 128 values of the `BinContext` array are directly mapped to the frequency counter of the symbol in binary context.
+The frequency counter for a symbol in a binary context will increase by 1 instead of by 4, which is why we will not jump over values in the array.
 If you remember, for regular contexts, we call `rescale()` if at least one symbol exceeds `Freq > 124`, but we make an exception for binary context and will not do rescale for them.
-Each even `CountIndex` correspond to a previous unsuccessful encoding attempt, and each odd to a successful one.
+Each even `CountIndex` corresponds to a previous unsuccessful encoding attempt, and each odd to a successful one.
 The `InitBinEsc` array is used precisely to assign more accurate initial values for each case.
-The `FREQ_MAX_VALUE` value was not changed and still equal to 2^14.
-The first graphic show value for even values and second for odd.
+The `FREQ_MAX_VALUE` value was not changed and is still equal to 2^14.
+The first graphic shows value for even values and the second for odd.

 ![](/assets/img/post/etr-enc-6/bin_non_s.png)
 _PrevSuccess == 0_